dymmond/esmerald/docs/en/docs/directives/custom-directives.md

 # Custom Directives

-Having [built-in directives](./directives.md) from Esmerald is great as it gives you a lot of niceties for your project but having **custom directives** is what really powers up your application and takes it to another level.
+Having [built-in directives](./directives.md) from Ravyn is great as it gives you a lot of niceties for your project but having **custom directives** is what really powers up your application and takes it to another level.